-Mundays LLP ('Mundays')
+Langleys Solicitors LLP ('Langleys')

-On 21 March 2021, the Group exchanged contracts to acquire Mundays by purchasing the controlling membership interests of the entity.
-Economic benefit is assumed from 21 March 2021.
-This acquisition completed on 16 April 2021.
-Mundays is a law firm which will strengthen Knights' presence in the South East.
+On 31 January 2022, the Group exchanged contracts to acquire Langleys by purchasing the controlling membership interests of the entity.
+This acquisition completed on 25 March 2022.
+Langleys is a law firm which will strengthen Knights' presence in York and provide access into the Lincoln market.

-The amounts recognised in respect of the identifiable assets acquired and liabilities assumed are as set out in the table below.
+The amounts recognised in respect of the identifiable assets acquired and liabilities assumed are as set out in the table below: